DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/trained-a-gan.md

 For a few months now, I've wanted to create something like [ThisPersonDoesNotExist](https://thispersondoesnotexist.com/) for street scenes.
 Luckily, the [AWS Deep Learning Challenge](https://amazon-ec2-dl1.devpost.com) gave me an excuse to do so.
 At a high level, my project involved re-implementing elements of two foundational papers in generative computer vision and then training that model on over 1.1 million street-level images.

 It's not a novel idea, but enough work has been done in this field that I was able to read up on the literature, implement generative models, and reason about architectural and performance tradeoffs.
-Critically, the challenge encouraged participants to use AWS' `DL1` instances to scale deep learning model training on HPUs.
+The challenge encouraged participants to use AWS' `DL1` instances to scale deep learning model training on HPUs.
 With that in mind, I instrumented my code to train on both GPU and Gaudi accelerators, and then performed a comparative analysis of performance across training environments.

 - [Theory and Background](#Theory-and-Background)
 - [Mapillary Street Level Imagery Data](#Mapillary-Street-Level-Imagery-Data)